danabindra/postgres-deadlock-agent-lora/README.md

 # postgres-deadlock-agent-lora

 ## POV
-So this repo is basically me figuring out how to fine-tune a the model the dadlock agent uses.
+So this repo is basically me figuring out how to fine-tune the model the deadlock agent uses.

 The deadlock agent works.
 It collects real data from pg_locks, ships it to the LLM (Mistral), gets back a diagnosis a junior engineer could act on.